A Brief History of Foods: Chickens in Britain

 It is generally agreed that modern chickens (Gallus domesticus) descend from four species of wild junglefowl native to Southeast Asia .
 First domesticated around 6,000 BC, various cultures spread the chicken, from the bird's origin in India through Southeast Asia to the Philippines and eventually to all four corners of the world via migration, trade, and territorial conquests.
 Once domesticated, chickens were used for food, fighting, and religious purposes.
-Ancient Chinese documents suggest chickens were introduced into China around 1,400 BC, they are depicted in Babylonian carvings dating to ca. 600 BC.
-The chicken reached Europe (Romania, Turkey, Greece, Ukraine) about 3,000 BC.
-Introduction into Western Europe came much later, about the 1st millennium BC with the Phoenicians spreading chickens along the Mediterranean coasts as far as Iberia.
+Ancient Chinese documents suggest chickens were introduced into China around 1,400 BC, and they are depicted in Babylonian carvings dating to ca. 600 BC.
+By contrast, the chicken reached Europe (Romania, Turkey, Greece, Ukraine) about 3,000 BC.
+Introduction into Western Europe came much later, about the 1st millennium BC, with the Phoenicians spreading chickens along the Mediterranean coasts as far as Iberia.
 The first depictions of chickens in Europe were pressed into Corinthian pottery dated to the 7th-century BC.
 According to the later Greek author Athenaeus, the mid-5th century BC poet Cratinus called chickens ‘the Persian alarm’ because they came from the East and would not let you sleep past sunrise.
 In Aristophanes' comedy ‘The Birds’ (414 BC) a chicken is called ‘the Median bird’ again pointing to an introduction from the East .
 Although the island of Delos in the Cyclades seems to have been a centre of chicken breeding in ancient Greece, chickens were still rare and were a rather prestigious food for symposia .

 From recent archaeological evidence, the first chickens arrived in these Islands during the Iron Age long before the Romans appeared .
-Yet it was due to Roman influence that they became popular and first came to be viewed as "food".
+Yet it was due to Roman influence that they became popular and first came to be viewed as 'food' .
 Evidence from chicken remains found in Vindolanda show signs of butchery indicating the birds were prepared for the table and eaten.
-Further evidence is provided by ancient "shopping lists" preserved in the remarkable writing tablets from the fort.
-One of these tablets, for example, gives instructions to buy “chickens, twenty…a hundred or two hundred eggs, if they are for sale there at a fair price".
+Further evidence is provided by ancient 'shopping lists' preserved in the remarkable writing tablets from the fort.
+One of these tablets, for example, gives instructions to buy 'chickens, twenty…a hundred or two hundred eggs, if they are for sale there at a fair price.'
 Chickens were an important food source (there are at least 17 recipes in Apicius) and clearly egg production was equally valuable during the Roman period.

 1. Hirst, K.K.
-(2019), "The Domestication History of Chickens (Gallus domesticus)", ThoughtCo,, retrieved August 1st, 2020.
+(2019), ‘The Domestication History of Chickens (Gallus domesticus)’, ThoughtCo,, (accessed August 1st, 2020).

-2. "The History of Chickens", Perfect Poultry, retrieved July 29th, 2020.
+2. 'The History of Chickens', Perfect Poultry, (accessed July 29th, 2020).

-5. Lawlor, A. and Adler, J, (2012), "How the Chicken Conquered the World", Smithsonian Magazine, retrieved July 29th, 2020.
+6. Lawlor, A. and Adler, J, (2012), 'How the Chicken Conquered the World‘, Smithsonian Magazine, (accessed July 29th, 2020).